 13. Choose a folding lawn mower.

-And speaking of lawn care, if you have the choice, pick a mower that can fold up, taking up less space in the garage.
-(We have this one.)
+And speaking of lawn care, if you have the choice, pick a mower that can fold up.
+It takes up way less space in the garage!
+(Ours is this one.)

-Knowing that they were big and bulky and could interfere with our ability to park both cars in the garage, we sought out a model that could be neatly tucked away and have been really happy with our choice.
+We knew that they were big and bulky and could interfere with our ability to park both cars in the garage.
+So we sought out a model that could be neatly tucked away.
+We have been really happy with our choice.